-The information in this brochure is meant for educational purposes and should not be used as a substitute for medical diagnosis or treatment.
+The information in this brochure is meant for educational purposes and should not be used as substitute for medical diagnosis or treatment.
 Please seek your doctor's advice before starting any treatment or if you have any questions related to your health, physical fitness or medical condition.
-Information is accurate at the time of printing.

-Copyright 2022 © National University Health Services Group Pte Ltd B E 002-13 Revised September 2022
+Copyright 2021 © National University Health Services Group Pte Ltd B E 002-13 Revised March 2021